-This sample shows how to bridge two different transports.
+This sample demonstrates how to configure an NServiceBus bridge that forwards messages between two endpoints running on different transports.

 Projects